Spring Garden Revival

 Evanston Municipal Ordinances for Landscaping Operations & Equipment Use

 Evanston regulates landscaping operations to minimize noise, ensure safety, and protect public health.
-Key municipal ordinance provisions include:
+Key municipal ordinances include:

-• Equipment operation hours: typically 7 AM-9 PM weekdays, 8 AM-9 PM Saturdays (verify Sunday restrictions)
+• Equipment operation hours: typically 7 AM-9 PM weekdays, 8 AM-9 PM Saturdays; Sunday restrictions may apply—verify with city code

-• Noise limits for power dethatchers and related equipment
+• Noise ordinances: power dethatchers and similar equipment must comply with local decibel limits

 2100 Ridge Avenue, Evanston, IL 60201